 Procurement Planning & Execution: USAID Grants & Cooperative Agreements

-This two-day workshop tackles the rewards and risks involved in executing procurements in USAID-funded assistance programs.
+This online learning opportunity tackles the rewards and risks involved in executing procurements in USAID-funded assistance programs.
 Well-planned, well-executed procurement contributes to effective and compliant programming.
 Poor understanding of processes and procedures in this area raises the risk of funder audits and compliance reviews.
-If you want to learn more about how to develop and implement the right mix of procurement procedures, systems, and controls, this workshop is for you.
+If you want to learn more about how to develop and implement effective procurement procedures, systems, and controls, this workshop is for you.
 Designed in a highly participatory style, the course provides you with the knowledge and tools you need to effectively manage all aspects of procurement that are typically required in project implementation.

-This course is one of three required to earn InsideNGO’s Certificate in USAID Assistance Management.
+This course is one of three required to earn our Certificate in USAID Assistance Management.

 USAID Rules & Regulations: Grants & Cooperative Agreements

-In addition to individual participants, InsideNGO encourages teams of employees to attend this workshop together, to build and reinforce a culture of effective procurement planning.
-Those who will benefit include staff with responsibility in:
+Humentum encourages both individuals and teams of employees to attend this workshop together to build and reinforce a culture of effective procurement planning.
+Those who will benefit include:

 - Navigate through each of the key steps in the procurement process including establishing specifications of goods; requesting and evaluating bids; selecting vendors; ensuring quality in procurement; and documenting the procurement process

-- Identify and reduce organizational risks related to procurement execution
+- Reduce organizational risks related to procurement execution

-- Establish processes to ensure compliance with USAID requirements, including full and open competition, prior approvals, waivers, and restrictions on goods and services
+- Establish processes to ensure compliance with USAID requirements, including prior approvals, waivers, and restrictions on goods and services

 - Manage revisions to the budget and other changes that affect procurement including budget reductions, revised specifications, price fluctuations, and procurement in disaster situations